 Ivanka Trump Talks Female Entrepreneurs And Her Father At W20 Summit In Berlin

-First daughter Ivanka Trump discussed female entrepreneurship, her father, and feminism at the W20 Summit in Berlin on Tuesday, joining a panel that included German Chancellor Angela Merkel and the Netherlands' Queen Maxima.
+First daughter Ivanka Trump discussed female entrepreneurship, her father and feminism at the W20 Summit in Berlin on Tuesday, joining a panel that included German Chancellor Angela Merkel and the Netherlands' Queen Maxima.

 Merkel invited Trump to the G20-linked event during her visit with President Trump last month in Washington, D.C.